The Fed funds rate

 Fed's Alphabet Soup:

 The Fed created many new and innovative programs to combat the Great Recession.
 They were created quickly, so the names described exactly what they did in technical terms which may have made sense to bankers, but very few others.
-The acronyms resulted in an alphabet soup of programs which worked well, but confused the general public.
-For more, see Fed's Toolbox
+The acronyms resulted in an alphabet soup of programs, such as MMIF, TAF,CPPF,ABCP MMF Liquidity Facility.
+Although these tools worked well, they confused the general public, creating mistrust about the Fed's intentions and actions.
+Now that the financial crisis is over, these tools have been discontinued.
+Click on the hyperlink to learn more about several of them: